 - high-performance data transfer access on JASMIN

-- to have registered the subject of your CEDA-issued short-term credential with ARCHER support.
+- (only for certificate-based GridFTP) to have registered the subject of your JASMIN-issued short-term credential with ARCHER support.

 Check the examples in the linked documentation articles and ensure that you use them between the hosts used in the examples.
 Not all services connect over all routes to/from all hosts!

-- Enquiries about issues at the ARCHER2 end should be directed to ARCHER2 support (firstname.lastname@example.org)
+- Enquiries about access to or use of ARCHER2 should be directed to ARCHER2 support (email@example.com)

-- Enquiries about issues at the JASMIN end should be directed to JASMIN support (use beacon, below-right or email@example.com)
+- Enquiries about access to or use of JASMIN should be directed to JASMIN support (use beacon, below-right or firstname.lastname@example.org)

 Table 1, below, shows recommended combinations of hosts & tools for transfers between RDF and JASMIN.